SamMcKeown/PythonPortfolio/README.md

 ### PythonPortfolio
-A portfolio of python projects.
+A portfolio of python projects to demonstrate skill sets, & python knowledge

 #### Contents